Moorish architecture: Mosques

-Mosques are the main place of worship in Islam.
-Muslims are called to prayer five times a day and participate in prayers together as a community, facing towards the qibla (direction of prayer).
-Every neighbourhood normally had one or many mosques to accommodate the spiritual needs of its residents.
-Historically, there was a distinction between regular mosques and "Friday mosques" or "great mosques", which were larger and had a more important status by virtue of being the venue where the khutba (sermon) was delivered on Fridays.
-Friday noon prayers were considered more important and were accompanied by preaching, and also had political and social importance as occasions where news and royal decrees were announced, as well as when the current ruler's name was mentioned.
+Historically, there was a distinction between regular mosques and Friday mosques, which were larger and had a more important status by virtue of being the venue where the khutba (sermon) was delivered on Fridays.
 In the early Islamic era there was typically only one Friday mosque per city, but over time Friday mosques multiplied until it was common practice to have one in every neighbourhood or district of the city.
 Mosques could also frequently be accompanied by other facilities which served the community.

-Mosque architecture in Al-Andalus and the Maghreb was heavily influenced from the beginning by major well-known mosques in early cultural centers like the Great Mosque of Kairouan and the Great Mosque of Cordoba.
-Accordingly, most mosques in the region have roughly rectangular floor plans and follow the hypostyle format: they consist of a large prayer hall upheld and divided by rows of horseshoe arches running either parallel or perpendicular to the qibla wall (the wall towards which prayers faced).
-The qibla (direction of prayer) was always symbolized by a decorative niche or alcove in the qibla wall, known as a mihrab.
-Next to the mihrab there was usually a symbolic pulpit known as a minbar, usually in the form of a staircase leading to a small kiosk or platform, where the imam would stand to deliver the khutba.
-The mosque also normally included, close to entrance, a sahn (courtyard) which often had fountains or water basins to assist with ablutions.
-In early periods this courtyard was relatively minor in proportion to the rest of the mosque, but in later periods it became a progressively larger until it was equal in size to the prayer hall and sometimes larger.
-Medieval hypostyle mosques also frequently followed the "T-type" model established in the Almohad period.
-In this model the aisle or "nave" between the arches running towards the mihrab (and perpendicular to the qibla wall) was wider than the others, as was also the aisle directly in front of and along the qibla wall (running parallel to the qibla wall); thus forming a "T"-shaped space in the floor plan of the mosque which was often accentuated by greater decoration (e.g. more elaborate arch shapes around it or decorative cupola ceilings at each end of the "T").
+Most mosques in the region have roughly rectangular floor plans and follow the hypostyle format: they consist of a large prayer hall divided into naves or aisles by rows of horseshoe arches that run either parallel or perpendicular to the qibla wall (the wall towards which prayers faced).
+The qibla (direction of prayer) is symbolized by a decorative niche or alcove in the qibla wall, known as a mihrab.
+Next to the mihrab there is usually a symbolic pulpit known as a minbar, usually in the form of a staircase leading to a small kiosk or platform, where the imam would stand to deliver the khutba.
+The mosque also normally includes a sahn (courtyard) which often has a fountain or water basin to assist with ablutions.
+In early periods this courtyard could be relatively minor in proportion to the rest of the mosque, but in later periods (in Morocco at least) it became progressively larger until it was equal in size to the prayer hall and sometimes larger.

+Hypostyle mosques also frequently follow the "T-type" model, in which the nave between the arches running towards the mihrab (perpendicular to the qibla wall) was wider than the others, as was also the aisle directly in front of and along the qibla wall (running parallel to it), thus forming a T-shaped space in the floor plan of the mosque.
+This part of the plan was often accentuated by greater decoration, such as more elaborate arch shapes or decorative cupola ceilings at each end of the "T").